guicho271828/trivia/README.md

     (match '(1 .
 2) ((cons a b) (+ a b))) => 3
     (match #(1 2) ((simple-vector a b) (+ a b))) => 3

-LIST is not a constructor-pattern but a dervied pattern.
-If we see the following pattern specifier

-    (list a b c)

-then we expand it into

-    (cons a (cons b (cons c nil)))

-See DEFPATTERN for more detail.

 In addition to constructor patterns above, there is one special constructor pattern which matches any value of type of STANDARD-CLASS.
 The form of the pattern looks like